 Serious birdwatchers are a very talented group of folks.
-I do not count myself among them.
-Sadly for me, in many cases “bird” is as close as I get without research.
 Photographing birds in the wild can be fun but is also challenging.
-Let’s talk about gear and some tips to help you make more powerful birding shots.
+In this article we’ll talk about some gear and tips from my past experiences that will help you make more powerful birding shots.

 What’s Your Goal?

 I admit that initially I wanted nothing more than a frame filled with a bird, with nothing else to create any distractions.
-I was never able to get that close, lacking the prepared knowledge of the bird’s biology and the patience to sit in a bird blind for hours.
-Doesn’t make me right, but it’s important to understand one’s limitations up front.
+I was never able to get that close, lacking the prepared knowledge of the bird’s biology and the patience to sit in a photo blind for hours.
+It’s important to understand one’s limitations up front.
 Bird photography is serious work and the birders that I know spend a lot of time studying their subjects and sitting very still to get the images that they make.

 My goals weren’t working, so I had a conversation with eminent photographer Moose Peterson at Photoshop World and he proposed taking a different approach.
 Instead of being what he calls an “eyeball photographer”, why not work on images showing the bird in its environment?
 It sounded like it might be more my style, so I have given it a go.
 By resetting my goal, I am having a lot more fun and enjoying bird photography more.
 Moose teaches to see the scene and shoot for the environment.
 That means no cropping for him, and very minimal cropping for me because I still have a lot of practice ahead of me.

-There are some very popular long telephoto zooms available at pretty reasonable cost these days, such as the 150-600mm lenses from Tamron and Sigma.
+There are some very popular long telephoto zoom lenses available at pretty reasonable cost these days, such as the 150-600mm lenses from Tamron and Sigma.
 These work on both full-frame and crop sensor cameras.

-You can also go with very fast primes.
-Folks shooting Micro Four Thirds can get the Olympus 300mm F4 which has the same field of view as a 600mm on full frame.
+You can also go with very fast prime lenses.
+Folks shooting Micro Four Thirds can get the Olympus 300mm F4 lens which has the same field of view as a 600mm on full frame.
 I am presently shooting with a Canon 500mm F4 L IS USM Lens.
 (Version I is no longer available as new.
 Canon EF 500mm F4L IS II USM Lens is available.)

 With the exception of the Olympus lens, nothing here is particularly lightweight and hand-holding a long lens can get tiring very quickly.
 If you can set up for a bit using a solid carbon fibre tripod leg set along with a gimbal head, you can balance your kit and make smooth pan and tilt movements.
-Budget is always a consideration for folks, but I will always suggest buying your last tripod first.
 My buddy Gordon is using a Gitzo carbon fibre leg set with a Jobu gimbal for his Nikon 200-500mm and it is working really well.

 If you can get reasonable separation between the bird and the background, Moose suggests letting the camera choose the focus zone.
 I never do this, so I thought it would be an interesting thing to try.
 So long as the background was well isolated, it worked, but when things got cluttered I went to a nine-point group.
 Autofocus was set to continuous mode, so a tap of the back button or holding it allowed me to grab either statics or birds in flight.